TheSquiffy/EMU/docs/software_setup/05-slicer-setup.md

 Reducing the amount of left over filament in the hotend can help reduce slightly the amount of material needing to be purged.
 I**ncreasing the variable_retract_length value to be ~5-10mm less than the variable_blade_pos** is recommended.

 > [!IMPORTANT]
 > Make sure you **enable variable_simple_tip_forming**.
-It reduces the probability of clogs at the hotend when performing large retractions!
+It reduces the probability of clogs at the hotend when performing large retractions!<br/>
+> Also make sure your variable_pushback_length plus toolhead_ooze_reduction is a mm or two less than your variable_retract_length.<br/>
+> <br/>
+> If you get persistent clogging with the above mitigations enabled, reduce your variable retract length until it stops.
+Proportionally also reduce the push back length (even though too large values there will be ignored, however update for configuration correctness)

 ### Optimising Print Quality
 As the vast majority of the time during multi-color printing is spent in tool swapping, you can afford to set conservative print settings which can materially improve the produced output with very little time tradeoff.